Exhibit

 Look closely at this tree to see red tools tied in green ribbon and pinecones—a tribute to the thousands of volunteers who have contributed millions of hours to the remodeling of the Irish American Heritage Center.
 Other ornaments represent important Irish symbols such as mistletoe, holly, thatched cottages, Celtic crosses, angels, Claddagh rings, Irish flags, shamrocks representing the Trinity, teacups, and harps.
 No Christmas dinner in Ireland would be complete without crackers, brightly colored foil tubes that are popped open just before dinner.
 They are filled with silly hats and toys, and families wear the hats throughout dinner.

-Tree decorated by Irish American Heritage Society.
+Tree decorated by the Irish American Heritage Society.

 Italy

-This tree was decorated by the Romano Family and Friends.
+This tree was decorated by the Romano family and friends.

 Japan